What do you wear to a funeral?

 And at non-traditional funerals (perhaps at “celebrations of life” or a funeral for a cosplay enthusiast) you may be expected to dress in bright, celebratory colors or even in a superhero outfit!

 We’ll talk about each of these in turn below.

-However, most people at most funerals want to pay their respects to the deceased and the family by dressing in a way that communicates sympathy and mouring, so here is our collection of tips, guidelines, and ideas for what to wear at a funeral.
+However, most people at most funerals want to pay their respects to the deceased and the family by dressing in a way that communicates sympathy and mourning, so you will be best served by following our general collection of tips, guidelines, and ideas for appropriate outfits to wear to a funeral.

-- Black is a traditional color, always appropriate
+- Black is a traditional color and is always appropriate

 - Non-black clothing is generally acceptable, as long as it isn’t brightly colored